 Five Historical Stops While Visiting Downtown Pensacola

 When thinking of historic cities in Florida, many people quickly reference St. Augustine, Ybor City or Key West.
 Yet, locals know, one of the most historic cities in the Southeast is Pensacola.
 In Downtown Pensacola alone, there are more than a dozen historical sites to visit.
-On your next visit to Pensacola, here are five historic stops just to get you started.
+On your next visit, here are five historic stops just to get you started.

 Palafox Street - Built when the British were in control of Florida in 1763 and originally named George Street, once the Spanish regained control of Florida during the American Revolution a new city plan was put in place and the street names changed to reflect the Spanish heritage.
 The street became Palafox Street, named in honor of Jose de Palafox y Melzi, a Spanish general and the Duke of Zaragoza, a city in Spain.
 In recent years, the American Planning Society named Palafox Street one of the Great Streets in America.

 Plaza Ferdinand - The park begins on the Southeast corner of Palafox and Government streets.
 Built by the British, it served as parade grounds for the troops until the Spanish regained control of the region and it was renamed in honor of King Ferdinand the VII of Spain.
 On July 17, 1821, Plaza Ferdinand was the site where the Spanish ceded Florida to the United States and General Andrew Jackson was sworn as Florida’s first territorial governor.